Similarity Field Theory: A Mathematical Framework for Intelligence: System Evolution via Sequences

 The evolution of a system-state sequence can be characterized by two primary modes: \begin{enumerate} \item \textbf{Field Variation:} For a fixed set of entities, their relational structure changes along the sequence via $S^{(p)}(E_i,E_j)$.
 When $p$ samples a continuous underlying parameter, differentiability of $S^{(p)}$ may be assumed only when needed. \item \textbf{Discrete Composition Change:} The set $X_p$ evolves via the addition/removal/modification of entities.
 This mode is driven by a generative operator (defined later). \end{enumerate}

 \textbf{Eventual confinement and absorbing sets.} A subset $\mathcal A\subseteq U$ is called an absorbing set for a given evolution sequence if there exists $p^\star$ such that for all $p\ge p^\star$, the entities under consideration lie in $\mathcal A$ and never leave it along the subsequent sequence.
-When $\mathcal A$ is a fibre $F_\alpha(K)$, we may say the sequence exhibits eventual confinement inside the fibre of concept $K$.
+When $\mathcal A$ is a fiber $F_\alpha(K)$, we may say the sequence exhibits eventual confinement inside the fiber of concept $K$.